-Creamy with just a hint of mustard, this rustic gratin will warm you up on a crisp evening.
+Creamy with just a hint of mustard, this rustic gratin is wonderful served with this week’s Gruyère cheese bread.

 1 pound rainbow Swiss chard, with both stems and leaves intact